bariskayadelen/UsefulScripts/README.md

 # Useful Python Scripts

-Here you can find basic and useful python scripts for daily life.
+Here you can find basic and useful python scripts for usage of Python on a daily basis.

 ## Bill Calculator